Last updated on August 18th, 2021 at 07:27 pm

 I didn’t want to stop the walks, but it was below zero outside.
 So I bought a treadmill and cleared a spot for it in my bedroom.

 That didn’t help my dog much, but it allowed me to literally roll out of bed and walk every day.
 I was also still doing my kettlebell workouts.
 I even bought 2 more kettlebells.

-Over time, I added to this modest home set up.
+Over time, I added to this modest home setup.
 A mace.
 A sandbag.
 A jump rope.
 A yoga mat.
-Adjustable dumb bells.
+Adjustable dumbbells.
 A bench.
 The list goes on.
-Before I knew it, I had 4-5 different small workout areas in my home, each with their own equipment.
+Before I knew it, I had 4-5 different small workout areas in my home, each with its own equipment.

 So one day, as I walked around my house looking at the scattered fitness gear everywhere, I made the decision to clear out space in my garage and build a home gym.
 I had a vision in my head as to what that would look like, but I didn’t know what I was doing.
 So began the research.